ColinShaw/python-behavior-cloning-simulator/README.md

 The training data has to be good for the model to work well.
 If you have too jagged of driving, you will have jagged results with the cloned behavior.
-Supposing a good data set, the training is quick and the car will drive quite straight!
+On my GTX 1060 it takes under three minutes to train acceptably. `screencast.mp4` is through the first turn of the track.